ethz-asl/segmap/README.md

 - segmappy: Python library for training and evaluating the neural network models.

 This section provides a step by step guide to installing the full flavor of SegMap.
-Advanced: it is also possible to use the segmap C++ library standalone in a C++ project, or integrate the C++ library and ROS interface in a ROS project.
+Advanced: it is also possible to use the SegMap C++ library standalone in a C++ project, or integrate the C++ library and ROS interface in a ROS project.

 ### Dependencies